 12. Relax at a Spa

 After a long day in the cold enjoying Bleds wild winter activities, what better way to warm up and revitalise than enjoying a relaxing few hours at a spa.
-Unsurprisingly, there is no shortage of wellness centres in Bled, and I have a feeling that they do pretty well over the winter months.
+Unsurprisingly, there is no shortage of wellness centres in Bled, as well as some of Slovenia’s Thermal Spas.
+And I have a good feeling that they do pretty well over the winter months.
 We were travelling on a budget so didn’t get to experience one for ourselves, unfortunately; however, you can check the best-rated spas and wellness centres here.

 13. Take a Day Trip